 The Suspension group is responsible for the dynamics of the car, and the mechanical aspect of the tractive system.
 These systems include the wheel assembly, steering system and brakes, and an in-house developed planetary gearbox, The main objective of the suspension is to make the tires maintain grip during all driving situations, and provide efficient power output from the motors.
 Our focus is to make a car with good handling characteristics and consistent feedback to the driver.

 An intelligent autonomous race car must be able to map and perceive it’s surroundings in order to navigate through unknown territories in higher speeds.
 Perception & Navigation combines sensor data from LiDAR detection and camera images to solve algorithms such as SLAM, Visual Odometry, Dynamic Track Finding and MPCC.

 As the algorithms are extensive, we are responsible for developing a processing unit in which the systems can run reliably on.
 In simple terms, we are the eyes and brain of the driverless car which facilitates the car to perform optimal actions.

-You can have the best autonomous system on the competition, but still, lose if the car is not in driving conditionally.
-The purpose of the hardware group is to get acquainted with last year’s car, Atmos, and then further develop both the electrical and mechanical systems so that they are adapted to autonomous driving.
-The tasks of this group are some of the most important for the entire driverless project, and after one year in the group, they will have gained a good knowledge of all electrical and mechanical foundations by car.
+You can have the best autonomous system on the competition, but still, lose if the car is not in driving conditions.
+The purpose of the Hardware group is to get acquainted with last year’s car, Atmos, and then further develop both the electrical and mechanical systems so that they are adapted to autonomous driving.
+The tasks of this group are some of the most important for the entire driverless project, and after one year in the group, they will have gained elevated knowledge of all electrical and mechanical foundations on the car.